stfc/PSyclone/doc/user_guide/transformations.rst

 alphabetical order below (a number of these have specialisations which can be found in the API-specific sections).

-.. note:: PSyclone currently only supports OpenCL transformations
+.. note:: PSyclone currently only supports OpenCL transformations for
-	  for the GOcean 1.0 API and OpenACC transformations for the GOcean 1.0 and NEMO APIs.
-Attempts to apply these transformations to (members of) schedules from other APIs will be rejected.
+	  the GOcean 1.0 API, the OpenACC Data transformation is limited to the NEMO and GOcean 1.0 APIs and the OpenACC Kernels transformation is limited to the NEMO and Dynamo0.3 APIs.

 ####